Hiroshi Mori (writer)

 Hiroshi Mori (森 博嗣, Mori Hiroshi) is a Japanese writer and engineer.
 He is known for writing mystery novels – particularly his debut work The Perfect Insider, which won him the first Mephisto Prize in 1996 – but he considers himself to be a researcher as well as a craftsman.

-He insists his name be written "MORI Hiroshi," family name first and uppercased, regardless of the language when romanized.
+He writes his name as "MORI Hiroshi," family name first and uppercased, regardless of the language when romanized.

 Biography

 Mori as a Craftsman

-Since childhood, Mori was an avid model craftsman, making all kinds of models from race cars to locomotives to airplanes.
+Since childhood, Mori has been an avid model craftsman, making all kinds of models from race cars to locomotives to airplanes.
 He started out with a model locomotive that his father bought him as a birthday gift and was soon attracted to the process of making a miniature world of his own.
 Tools and materials for model-making were readily available since his father ran a construction shop, and when Mori was in fifth grade, he built a man-powered car by putting two bicycles together.

 Unlike most boys, Mori never grew out of this hobby; instead, his love for model crafts grew stronger as he became older.
-His interest moved on to radio control airplanes and he has so far constructed and flown over forty of them, some of which span about ten feet.
+His interest moved on to radio control airplanes, and he has so far constructed and flown over forty of them, some of which span about ten feet.
 Furthermore, he recently constructed a five-inch (127 mm) gauge railway in his garden.
 Mori confesses that one of the reasons for becoming a novelist was that he wanted to make more money to extend the miniature garden railway.